IsaacGuan/Voronoi-Delaunay/README.md

 # Voronoi-Delaunay

-This is an animation version of the implementation which shows the Delaunay triangulation step by step.
+This is an animation version that illustrates the Bowyer–Watson algorithm step by step.

 ![step1](/step1.bmp)